mobilemind/js2uri/README.md

 ```

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].